techn0man1ac/TelegramAIChatbot/README_EN.md

 ![BotRun](https://raw.githubusercontent.com/techn0man1ac/TelegramAIChatbot/main/imgs/BotRun.png)

-After installing LLM Studio, you need to download LLM, for my project, as an AI, I used LLAMA3 with 8 billion parameters (8B) from META: https://llama.meta.com/llama3/
+After installing LM Studio, you need to download LLM, for my project, as an AI, I used LLAMA3 with 8 billion parameters (8B) from META: https://llama.meta.com/llama3/

-To install a large language model in your system, you need to download it to LLM Studio, for this we just click one button:
+To install a large language model in your system, you need to download it to LM Studio, for this we just click one button:

 ![LLM_Studio_LLAMA3_Download](https://raw.githubusercontent.com/techn0man1ac/TelegramAIChatbot/main/imgs/LamaDownload.png)